-Gary Z. Linnen is the CEO of PeerForward following its original co-founders.
+Gary Z. Linnen is the CEO of PeerForward, following its original co-founders.
 Mr. Linnen has steered PeerForward’s programs for more than a decade, cultivating deep experience in youth development, program innovation, and organizational leadership.
 He has contributed to virtually every function of the organization, from designing and facilitating workshops for educators and students to fostering school, community, and funder partnerships and engaging program alumni.
 Mr. Linnen shaped PeerForward’s current model, which elevates PeerForward’s unique method of structuring and leveraging peer influence to achieve meaningful school-wide outcomes.
-Independent research has found that the model has proven to result in up to 26% higher financial aid applications in partner schools than in similar schools without the program.
+Independent research has found that the model results in up to 26% higher financial aid application rates in partner schools than in similar schools without the program.
 His lifetime commitment to creating pathways to higher education for students in under-resourced communities also drives his participation as a member of the governing board of the New York City Public Schools.
 Before PeerForward, Mr. Linnen served as a director of tutoring and K-12 operations for The Princeton Review.
 Mr. Linnen has a bachelor’s degree in Government from Cornell University and is the first in his family to graduate from a higher education institution.

 Reneé holds a Master of Arts Degree in Counseling Psychology from Bowie State University.
 She is the Secretary of the Board of Directors of The Tekau’s Heart Memorial Foundation, Inc., and a certified Life Coach.

 As the Director of Marketing and Creative Services at PeerForward, Julie oversees the creation of collateral, social media outreach, our swag, and website.
 Julie has also provided service to multiple regional offices across the country in her formal role at College Summit, now PeerForward.